Shine16/engineers.sg_notes/README.md

 2. Sound capture
 3. Slide capture

-The setup will mostly be similar to [this setup](https://github.com/engineersftw/gitwiki/tree/master/07_setup_2016), with condenser mike replaced with a audio reciever to mixer and audio transmitter on the presenter.
+The setup will mostly be similar to [this setup](https://github.com/engineersftw/gitwiki/tree/master/07_setup_2016), with condenser mike replaced with a audio reciever to mixer and audio transmitter on the presenter.<br/>

 ### Webcam
-Webcam will plug directly to the laptop.
+Webcam will plug directly to the laptop.<br/>
-Webcam is placed on a tripod and can be pivoted left and right to track the presenter.
+Webcam is placed on a tripod and can be pivoted left and right to track the presenter.<br/>

 ### Sound capture
-Turn on the audio capture and connect the clip on mike.
+Turn on the audio capture and connect the clip on mike.<br/>

 #### Placing audio transmitter on presenter
-Have the audio capture transmitter in the presenters pocket, and clip on mike to collar or shirt.
+Have the audio capture transmitter in the presenters pocket, and clip on mike to collar or shirt.<br/>
-Side note: The mike is sensitive enough to record audience in Q&A too!
+Side note: The mike is sensitive enough to record audience in Q&A too!<br/>

 #### Audio reciever
 Connect AC adapter to audio reciever.
 Ensure audio reciever and audio mixer is attached with a cable.
-Connect audio mixer to laptop by a USB cable, which powers and draws capture data from it.
+Connect audio mixer to laptop by a USB cable, which powers and draws capture data from it.<br/>

 On the audio mixer, we will see the green bar on the knob rise when sound is being captured.
 If it goes to red, there is distortion and knob needs to be turned down.
 Use this just a general indicator of whether the mixer is working.
-The audio levels in OBS software will be more important as it will be recorded.
+The audio levels in OBS software will be more important as it will be recorded. <br/>
-There are two sides for stereo audio capture, however in usual recordings, only one side is used.
+There are two sides for stereo audio capture, however in usual recordings, only one side is used.<br/>
-On the right is a monitoring volume and headphone output port which is usually not used.
+On the right is a monitoring volume and headphone output port which is usually not used.<br/>

 ### Slide Capture
 1. Connect AC adapter to HDMI splitter.